CinefestOZ: Description

+The festival has staged IndigifestOZ since 2015, which provides a showcase for Aboriginal and Torres Strait Islander filmmakers, screened for free as "Community Days".

+The film festival is supported by Tourism Western Australia, Screenwest, Lotterywest, and Screen Australia.
+Chair of the festival as of 2023 is Margaret Buswell.

-Recent activities
+Recent editions

 The 2021 festival was the 14th edition, taking place from 25 to 29 August 2021.
 The feature documentary film Under the Volcano, produced by WA producer Cody Greenwood and directed by Gracie Otto, had its Australian premiere at the festival, while Akoni, a film about a Nigerian refugee struggling to integrate into Australian society by Australian filmmaker Genna Chanelle Hayes, had its world premiere.
 The Australian drama film Nitram, based on the 1996 Port Arthur massacre, won the 2021 Film Prize.